Skip to main content

 Appointment of Faculty

 Executive Memorandum B-48, “Principles and Policies for Academic Freedom, Responsibilities and Tenure, and Procedures for Termination of Faculty Appointments for Cause,” is Purdue University’s official statement on academic freedom, tenure, and the procedures to be used in terminating faculty appointments for cause.
-The College of Liberal Arts incorporates much of the spirit of the “Statement of Principles on Academic Freedom and Tenure” of the American Association of University Professors in its’ personnel policies.
+The College of Liberal Arts incorporates much of the spirit of the “Statement of Principles on Academic Freedom and Tenure” of the American Association of University Professors in its personnel policies.
 In addition to the statement on academic freedom, the probationary periods for faculty hired at the various academic ranks are described in Executive Memorandum B-48.
 Also included is a description of the conditions under which part-time faculty are eligible for tenure.
-Of all policies and procedures developed by the University, Executive Memorandum B-48 is one of the most significant, for it is the cornerstone of academic freedom on this campus; a copy of it is distributed to every new faculty member hired at Purdue.
+Of all policies and procedures developed by the University, Executive Memorandum B-48 is one of the most significant, for it is the cornerstone of academic freedom on this campus.

 Executive Memorandum B-50, “Terms and Conditions of Employment of Faculty Members,” describes the procedure for appointing faculty members, in both ladder and non-ladder rank appointments.
 It also describes procedures to be followed in the non-renewal of appointments and resignations by faculty members.